stevelonny/labsimnum/README.md

 #### To Do

 ### Exercise 08
-to do everything after refactor ex05 code.
+~~to do everything after refactor ex05 code.~~ rewrite code to borrowing standr or similar

 ### Exercise 09